 Examples: (click once to load, click twice to roll right away)

-- Drop the lowest: if you want to drop the lowest die result, use "I" instead of "D" in the dice code.
+- Drop the lowest: if you want to drop the lowest die result, use "I" (that's a capital i) instead of "D" in the dice code.

 - Fudge Rolls: if you want dice to have values from -X to +X, use "U" instead of "D" in the dice code, followed by X.